2019ChenGong/Feta-Pro/README.md

 ```
 conda activate dpimagebench
-cd DP-FETA-Pro
+cd FETA-Pro
 ```
 #### For the implementation of results reported in Table 3, Figure 3 and 4 (RQ1).

 We list an example as follows.
 Users can modify the configuration files in [configs](./configs) as their preference.

+The results reported in Table 3 were obtained by following the instructions provided.
 We provide an example of training a synthesizer using the DP-FETA-Pro method with 4 GPUs.
-The results reported in Table 3 were obtained by following the instructions provided.

 ```
 python run.py setup.n_gpus_per_node=4 --method DP-FETA-Pro --data_name mnist_28 -e 1.0 eval.mode=val